twpayne/chezmoi/docs/CONTRIBUTING.md

   correctly on some systems.

 * chezmoi includes a `docs` command which prints its documentation.
 By default, the docs are embedded in the binary.
-You can disable this behaviour, and have chezmoi read its docs from the filesystem by building with the `noembeddocs` build tag and setting the directory where chezmoi can find them with the `-X github.com/twpayne/chezmoi/cmd.DocDir=$DOCDIR` linker flag.
+You can disable this behavior, and have chezmoi read its docs from the filesystem by building with the `noembeddocs` build tag and setting the directory where chezmoi can find them with the `-X github.com/twpayne/chezmoi/cmd.DocDir=$DOCDIR` linker flag.
 For example: